larsOhne/pvdn/pvdn/detection/README.md

 ## Testing the model

-In order to test the model, simply navigate into the detction directory and run the `test.py` script:
+In order to test the model, simply navigate into the detection directory and run the `test.py` script:

 ```
 cd pvdn/detection/